 The bare facts of the finding are mostly accurate.
 The fossil was not purchased, as most fossils from the far east are.
 Instead, the paleontologists did their own leg work and excavated the dinosaur from a location in Thailand.
 The bones they found were dinosaur bones.
 The bones were found in sandstone and were impregnated heavily with pores, leading the researchers to conclude the bones were lightweight.
 However, this is where the facts end in the popular science media and the storytelling begins.

-The biggest and most glaring error in the popular science articles are the statements about the teeth.
+The biggest and most glaring error in the popular science articles is the statements about the teeth.
 They are claimed that the teeth closely resemble those of modern sharks.
 The trouble with that claim is, none of the bones they found included developed teeth.
 Siamraptor only had, as best I can tell from the paper, one tooth, that was still developing when it died.
 Yet these popular science journalists claim that this dinosaur had teeth like a shark.
 And sadly, many people will buy into this claim because they will only read the headline, not bother to educate themselves on the facts.

 Evolutionists have made much of this new find.
 National Geographic quoted Dr. Steve Brusatte, one of the studies reviewers, as saying “It’s one of the most important Thai dinosaurs ever found.”
 I somehow find that statement hard to believe, even with the relatively few dinosaurs that have come out of Thailand, given that they found less than a dozen fragments of bone.
 Yet, despite this paucity of evidence, the researchers believe Siamraptor was in the neighborhood of twenty-five feet long.
-Since they found only one fragment of legbone, two of backbone, and one of tailbone, this estimate beggars belief.
+Since they found only one fragment of legbone, two of the backbone, and one of tailbone, this estimate beggars belief.
 The creature could have been twenty-five feet long.
 It also could have been ten or fifty feet long.
-Making this kind of estimates with so little evidence is utterly specious and should not be presented as fact for public consumption.
+Making this kind of estimate with so little evidence is utterly specious and should not be presented as fact for public consumption.